 4. The project must be temporary in nature and not extend into other related projects.

-A matrix structure is, in a sense, a combination and interaction of project and functional structures and is suggested to overcome the problems associated with project and functional structures individually.
-The key features of a matrix structure are that the functional and project lines of authority are super-imposed with each other and are shared by both functional and project managers.
+A matrix structure is, in a sense, a combination and interaction of project and functional structures and is suggested to overcome the problems associated with the project and functional structures individually.
+The key features of a matrix structure are that the functional and project lines of authority are superimposed with each other and are shared by both functional and project managers.

-The project managers are generally responsible for overall direction and integration of activities and resources related to the project.
+The project managers are generally responsible for the overall direction and integration of activities and resources related to the project.
 They are responsible for accomplishing work on schedule and within the prescribed budget.
 They are also responsible for integrating the efforts of all functional managers to accomplish the project and directing and evaluating project activity.
 The functional managers are concerned with the operational aspects of the project.
 The functional structure is primarily responsible for:

 1. Providing technical guidance for the project.